oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 cd spring-boot-vue-crud
 ```

 If you already have an Okta account, log in using `okta login`.
-If you need to register for a new, free account: `okta register`.
+If you need to register for a new, free account, use: `okta register`.

 Create an OIDC app using the following command: